PeterLourens/OSVentilationPy/README.md

 CO2 is measured with one sensor in the suction tube of the fan so it measures for all rooms.
 Conditions and actions:

-* When CO2 is high in daytime the ventilation should be increased.
+* When CO2 is high (1000ppm) in daytime the ventilation should be increased.
 Actions:
     * Valves remain in same position
-    * fanspeed should be increased to high until CO2 level has decreased to XXX ppm.
+    * fanspeed should be increased to high until CO2 level has decreased to 800 ppm.
 * When CO2 is high during night time, the bedrooms should be ventilated more.
 Actions
-    * Open the valves to 100% of all bedrooms (not office).
+    * Open the valves to 100% of all bedrooms (but not in the office).
     * Fanspeed remains on low